wei2912/notes/README.md

 Notes
 ======

-This repository is meant to be a collection of various notes and solutions to articles, books and courses.
+This repository is meant to be a personal collection of various notes for articles, books and courses.

 # Books